vulcanize/vulcanizedb/README.md

 `light_0x8dd5fbce2f6a956c3022ba3663759011dd51e73e.mint_event`
 `light_0x8dd5fbce2f6a956c3022ba3663759011dd51e73e.balanceof_method`

-Column ids and types for these tables are generated based on the event and method argument names and types and method return types, resulting in tables such as
+Column ids and types for these tables are generated based on the event and method argument names and types and method return types, resulting in tables such as:

 Table "light_0x8dd5fbce2f6a956c3022ba3663759011dd51e73e.transfer_event"